 Most recently, I discovered a vegan tuna salad recipe.
 It actually comes out looking and tasting like tuna!

 I was surprised how good this actually tasted.

 It’s made with chickpeas, aka garbanzo beans and three tablespoons of vegan mayo.
 It’s absolutely delicious.
 The original recipe can be found in The Happy Herbivore Cookbook: Over 175 Delicious Fat-Free and Low-Fat Vegan Recipes on page 113 (affiliate link).
 I’ve changed things around a little, so this is my version of the recipe.
 Keep Reading →

 I’m typically up before the sun rises.

 Finding the time to workout can be difficult.
 We’re all extremely busy.
 If we’re not working, we’re taking care of the family and household, running errands or sleeping.

 If you’re trying to lose weight, getting in daily exercise can prove to be rather tricky.
 If you’re one of those people who gets their workout in just before bed, you’ve probably heard that doing so can disrupt your sleep pattern and wreak havoc on your sleep quality.
 But this isn’t necessarily the case.
 Keep Reading →

 I’m a huge fan of anything that motivates someone (especially me) to be more active and get fit.
 Fitness trackers like the Fitbit Force, or Jawbone Up are excellent at motivating the wearer to get up off the couch and get moving.

 Personally, I have a Fitbit Force, which is no longer made by Fitbit.
-In fact, they recalled it just a few months ago.
+In fact, they recalled it in February of 2014.
 I have yet to send mine back.
 Keep Reading →

 I love my Fitbit Force.